PeteHaughie/pi-pip-mixer/README.md

 # Pi PiP Mixer

-Press the 1 key to change input 1, press the 2 key to change input 2
+Press the 1 key to change input 1, press the 2 key to change input 2.

+F to toggle fullscreen.